 “I blame a culture that sees breasts foremost as sexual playthings rather than feeding tools for babies.
 I think breasts are beautiful, and can play a fun role in sex just like bellies or necks or hips or feet.

 But culturally isolating breasts as purely sexual is what causes Oedipal confusion, not the breasts themselves.
 So what if my daughter remembers it?
 If anything, I think that will help her understand the inherent strength and purpose of the female body, which will shift her focus away from thinking of her body as merely a toy for a man’s use.
 You may wonder if it’s different for a toddler boy, and although I don’t have a son, my point remains.
 If your son remembers his nursing experience, and his first introduction to breasts involves nurturing and feeding rather than perceiving them as sexual, I think he’ll also grow up with a greater respect for women.”

-Look, “extended” breastfeeding and is normal.
+Look, “extended” breastfeeding is normal.
 It just is.
 It just may not be normal for you, and that’s ok.
 But there is a shift coming as more and more people are seeing women breastfeed in public.

 SO, to sum up; Breastfeeding is normal, but it can also be hard.
 You wanna quit?
 I GET IT.
 You want help?
 GET IT.
 You and junior wanna nurse till 4?
 Nothing wrong with that.
 Want to know even more?
 PLEASE listen to the show below.
-I had a great conversation with Kathleen Kendall Tackett*t about the realities of “extended breastfeeding” why it’s called that and why we should stop calling it that.
+I had a great conversation with Kathleen Kendall Tackett* about the realities of “extended breastfeeding” why it’s called that and why we should stop calling it that.